StephenAnimates/tk-substancepainter/README.md

 One last step is to cache the engine and apps from the configuration files into disk.
 FlowPTR provides a tank command for this.
 [Tank Advanced Commands](https://support.shotgunsoftware.com/hc/en-us/articles/219033178-Administering-Toolkit#Advanced%20tank%20commands)

-* Open a console and navigate to your pipeline configuration folder, where you will find a `tank` or `tank.bat` file.
-(in our case we placed the pipeline configuration under `D:\demo\configs\game_config`)

-* type `tank cache_apps` , and press the Enter key.
+1. Open a Windows Command Prompt or a macOS Terminal window
+2. Run the `tank cache_apps` , and press the **Enter/Return** key. (if the Tank command is not an environment var you will need to add the path to the specific project configuration where the tank command is located)
+Example: `~/Library/Caches/Shotgun/djcad/p{project id}.basic.desktop/cfg/tank cache_apps`

 FlowPTR Toolkit will start revising the changes we have done to the configuration yml files and downloading what is requires.

 ![tank_cache_apps](config/images/tank_cache_apps.png)